Vehicle registration plates of Aruba: 1958 to 1975

 In 1958 Aruba changed their license plate size to the North American standard plate size of 152 × 300 mm (6 × 12 inches).
 At the same time the words "ARUBA N.A." appeared at the top of the plate.
 Prior to 1958 the country name had not appeared on the plates.
 The long bolt slots introduced in 1960 allowed the use of 1/2 year validation tabs.
 Whether these tabs were issued from 1960 to 1963 is not known, but tabs for 1964 and all years since are known to exist.

 1976 to 2003

 In 1976 new license plates were introduced with the slogan "ISLA DI CARNIVAL" centered at the bottom.
 The year was simultaneously re-positioned vertically at the far right into two sets of numbers separated by a bolt hole.
 The slogan was changed again in 1983 to "ONE HAPPY ISLAND".
 After Aruba became a separate autonomous country within the Kingdom of the Netherlands in 1986, the N.A. in ″Aruba, N.A.″ (N.A. standing for Netherlands Antilles) was removed.

 2004 to present

 In 2004 the year of the license plate was moved to the left side, and it became hidden behind the semi-annual validation tab when the tab was placed onto the plate.
 This change allows the serial number to be moved farther to the right when five digit plates are used.
+Between 2015 and 2019, the four-pointed star seen on the flag of Aruba was also added to the design.